 · Bank Account Information

 There is also information about your computer hardware or software that is automatically collected by Credova.
 This information may include your IP address, browser type, domain names, access times, and referring website addresses.
+Generally, we do not consider such data as Personal Information because it, by itself, usually does not identify an individual.
 This information is used by Credova for the general operation of its business, to maintain quality of service, and to provide general statistics regarding the use of Credova and Credova.com.

 Personal Information Security